meltano/meltano/README.md

 ## Discoverability

-We should maintain a curated list of taps/targets that are expected to work out-of-the box with Meltano.
+We should maintain a curated list of taps/targets that are expected to work out of the box with Meltano.

 Meltano should help the end-user find components via a `discover` command: